This is the ultimate OrbusVR help guide, which teaches you everything you need to know about this virtual reality MMORPG game.

 Finally, your house is also located in Highsteppe City.
 It’s a spot where you can store extra inventory and perform tasks like alchemy.

-There is a lot more to do in your house, then you might think.
-The video below is a really good overview of your house to help you get started.
+The video below is a good overview of your house to help you get started.

 Interacting with all the NPCs above will give you OrbusVR help, allow you to level up, and learn about the game.
-Once you are a high enough level, then you can take part in dungeons, raids, and other elaborate missions to complete.
+Once you are a high enough level, you can participate in dungeons, raids, and other elaborate missions to complete.

 If you are still confused how to get started and need OrbusVR help, we found this Youtube video below to be really helpful!